Fotis Sotiropoulos: Career

-Fotis Sotiropoulos serves as the Provost and Senior Vice President for Academic Affairs of Virginia Commonwealth University, where he also holds a tenure appointment as professor in the Department of Mechanical and Nuclear Engineering.
-Prior to that, Sotiropoulos served as the Dean of the College of Engineering and Applied Sciences at Stony Brook University from October 15, 2015 to June 30, 2021.
+Fotis Sotiropoulos serves as the Executive Vice President and Provost at the Pennsylvania State University, where he also holds a tenure appointment as professor in the Department of Mechanical Engineering.
+Prior to that, Sotiropoulos served as Provost and Senior Vice President of Academic Affairs at Virginia Commonwealth University (2021-2025), and as the Dean of the College of Engineering and Applied Sciences at Stony Brook University (2015-2021).
 From October 2020 to March 2021 he also served as Interim Provost and Senior Vice President for Academic Affairs at Stony Brook University.
 Sotiropoulos was also SUNY Distinguished Professor of Civil Engineering at Stony Brook University.
 Prior to that, Sotiropoulos served as the director of the St. Anthony Falls Laboratory, the founding director of the EOLOS wind energy research field station, and the James L. Record Professor of Civil, Environmental and Geo-Engineering at the University of Minnesota, Twin Cities (2006–2015).
 Prior to that, he was on the faculty of the School of Civil and Environmental Engineering at the Georgia Institute of Technology, with a joint appointment in the G. W. Woodruff School of Mechanical Engineering (1995–2005).

+Administrative leadership

+Pennsylvania State University (2025–present)

+As Executive Vice President and Provost, Sotiropoulos is the chief academic officer, responsible for the university’s academic mission and overseeing 28,200 employees, 20 Commonwealth Campuses, and all academic colleges and major student support units.
+He manages a general funds operating budget of nearly $1.5 billion, supports more than 90,000 students, and oversees research expenditures exceeding $1.3 billion annually.

+Virginia Commonwealth University (2021–2025)

+Sotiropoulos served as Provost and Senior Vice President for Academic Affairs at Virginia Commonwealth University (VCU), where he led a comprehensive academic transformation to position the institution as a model for the “University of the Future.”
+During his tenure: